openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 myYellow.a = 255;
 ```

-If we wanted to make our brush fierier, we would draw using random colors that are in-between orange and red.  `ofColor` gives us in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")." with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").  `getLerped(...)` is a class method of `ofColor`, so we call it using an instance of `ofColor` like this: `myFirstColor.getLerped(mySecondColor, 0.3)`.
+If we wanted to make our brush fierier, we would draw using random colors that are in-between orange and red.  `ofColor` gives us in-betweenness using something called "[linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation")" with a function called [`getLerped(...)`](http://www.openframeworks.cc/documentation/types/ofColor.html#show_getLerped "getLerped Documentation Page").  `getLerped(...)` is a class method of `ofColor`, so we call it using an instance of `ofColor` like this: `myFirstColor.getLerped(mySecondColor, 0.3)`.
 We pass in two arguments, an `ofColor` and a `float` value between `0.0` and `1.0`.
 The function returns a new `ofColor` that is between the two specified colors, and the `float` determines how close the new color is to our original color (here, `myFirstColor`).
 We can use this in `draw()` like this:

 ```cpp
 ofColor myOrange(255, 132, 0, alpha);